jonpas/ASEL/README.md

 ASEL is created using [Eclipse](https://www.eclipse.org/)'s [Xtext](https://www.eclipse.org/Xtext/) for syntax and [Xtend](https://www.eclipse.org/xtend/) for semantics.
 Additionally leveraging Eclipse's tools, comes with IDE support.

-**Airsoft Explosive _Modelling_ Language [ASEmL]:**
+**Airsoft Explosive _Modeling_ Language [ASEmL]:**

-ASEmL is a visual (modelling) sub-language of ASEL, described as an Ecore metamodel in [Eclipse Modeling Framework (EMF)](https://www.eclipse.org/modeling/emf/).
+ASEmL is a visual (modeling) sub-language of ASEL, described as an Ecore metamodel in [Eclipse Modeling Framework (EMF)](https://www.eclipse.org/modeling/emf/).
 It is an improved version of the Xtext-generated metamodel.
 May once be used in place of the generated one, however currently it is kept separate for experimental purposes.

 ### Setup